kdgregory/log4j-aws-appenders/docs/client.md

 * Using the "client builder" objects provided by the SDK.
 This uses the default credentials provider, and allows limited configuration.

-Which is used depends on the `clientFactory` configuration parameter.
+The `clientFactory` configuration parameter controls which approach is used.

 ## Application-Provided Factory Method

 If the `clientFactory` parameter is set, it must contain a fully-qualified method name (`package.class.method`).
-The appender library uses reflection to identify and invoke this method.
+The appender library then uses reflection to identify and invoke this method.
 If unable to invoke (most likely, because it doesn't exist), then the appender aborts; it does not fall back to the SDK-provided client builder.

 There are two supported variants for this method.
 The first takes no parameters; it must retrieve any configuration from an external source.
 The second is passed the